LOOSE-LIPS/loose-lips-2.0/src/routes/blog/record-store-days-the-last-men-standing-at-music-lovers-gothenburg/index.md

   - >-
     imported/record-store-days-the-last-men-standing-at-music-lovers-gothenburg/image1138.jpeg
 description: >-
-  Anders Bj&ouml;rnsson picks up the phone and explains he&rsquo;s just about to open for the day.
-The thought of someone standing behind a counter ready to chat shop and sounds with customers is a welcome break from the constant barrage of furloughed photos we are now accustomed to.&nbsp; Following the outbreak of COVID-19 Sweden didn&rsquo;t [...]Read More...
+  Anders Bj&ouml;rnsson picks up the phone and explains he;s just about to open for the day.
+The thought of someone standing behind a counter ready to chat shop and sounds with customers is a welcome break from the constant barrage of furloughed photos we are now accustomed to.; Following the outbreak of COVID-19 Sweden didn;t [...]Read More...
 published: true
 tags: feature
 featured: false